Wait! Before you CALL or EMAIL, read the FAQ!

 Can I buy just the schematic for your upgrade kits?

-If you need to save on international shipping costs, we can remove the No-Rez upon request to help bring down the shipping costs, VAT or duty.
+If you need to save on international shipping costs, we can remove the No-Rez from most kits. upon request to help bring down the shipping costs, VAT or duty.

 Will a kit for one speaker be compatible with other speakers from the same brand or product line?

-No. There are often many differences between models that our kits do not account for with different models, even within the same brand or product line.
-Even small differences in cabinet design, driver materials, size and even placement will have an affect the speaker’s performance, and it will need a kit specific to that model in order to work as intended.
+There are often many differences between models that our kits will not account for with different models, even within the same brand or product line.
+Even small differences in cabinet design, driver materials, size and driver placement will have an affect the speaker’s performance, and it will need a kit specific to that model in order to work as intended.

 Unless the only difference between a “V1” and “V2” of a given speaker is an internal change to the crossover, then the kit will not be compatible.